CartoDB/analytics-toolbox-core/quadkey/bq/doc/REFERENCE.md

 quadkey.BBOX(quadint INT64)
 {{%/ bannerNote %}}

-Returns the current version of the quadkey library.
+Returns the boundary box of a given quadint.
+This boundary box contains the minimum and maximum longitude and latitude.

 * `quadint`: `INT64` quadint we want to get the bbox from.